 You hear the drip, see the water stain on the ceiling below, or feel dampness around the tub.
 It's frustrating, anxiety-inducing, and makes you worry about water damage and repair costs.
 Whether it's a steady drip from the faucet, water seeping from the drain pipe under the tub, moisture around the overflow plate, or mysterious pooling on the floor, a leaky bathtub feels like an urgent problem.
 You want it fixed now, but you also want it fixed right without causing more problems or wasting money.

 That persistent drip-drip-drip from your bathtub isn't just annoying – it's wasting water and potentially damaging your home.
 Before you panic or reach for the phone to call a plumber (and their hefty bill), take a deep breath.
 Most bathtub leaks are surprisingly fixable DIY projects once you know where to look and what to do.
+A leaky bathtub drain is often caused by a failed rubber gasket or improper use of plumber's putty on fiberglass tubs 1.
+Experienced plumbers point out that for fiberglass tubs, silicone should be used instead of plumber's putty, as putty can damage the tub.
+One plumber explained the correct method: "Rubber gasket on the bottom.
+Plumbers putty on top.
+Crank it down till the putty compresses out and the flange is tight to the tube.
+Done."
+Another added a simpler approach: "Unscrew, silicone on top, rubber at the bottom.
+Screw the drain back.
+Fill it to test it.
+Done."
 This guide will walk you through finding the leak, choosing the right fix, and getting your bathroom back to peaceful silence, empowering you as a homeowner.

 Tools Needed